 We are a church on the move with God, with justice and love.
-We are seeking to live into God’s call to love and care for the spiritual, physical and material concerns of our neighbor.
+We are seeking to live God’s call to love and care for the spiritual, physical and material concerns of our neighbor.
 We believe God is moving through the Walla Walla community and we have joined God in ministries to the unsheltered, the poor, abused women and children, the immigrant, and the elderly.

 We strive to deepen our relationship with our neighbors through ways that create space for all persons to experience God and nurture a compassionate faith.
 This is what we believe Jesus was about.
 We are willing to ask questions, wrestle with difficult issues, and serve with grace, respect and compassion.
 Join us on the journey!

 We believe in Salvation through Jesus Christ

 We believe in transforming and perfecting grace